Pet Export & Travel Advice

 If you are thinking of travelling overseas with your four legged family member(s), there are a number of requirements that need to be met before they can leave Australia.
 We can help you meet the veterinary requirements necessary to do this but you will also need to contact AQIS (Australian Quarantine and Inspection Service) which is part of DAFF (Department of Agriculture, Fisheries and Forestry) regarding legal requirements and paperwork involved in exporting your pet.

-Three of our veterinarians are export accredited so we can perform export examinations and provide documentation for international companion animal travel (dogs, cats, rabbits).
+Dr Mila is export accredited so we can perform export examinations and provide documentation for international companion animal travel (dogs, cats, rabbits).
 Only an export accredited veterinarian can do this.

 Depending on which country you are travelling to there are specific requirements that your pet will have to meet before being allowed to enter that country.
 You can visit the AQIS website for more information on import requirements for a certain destination country.
 You are also welcome to call us and leave some details and one of our export vets will contact you with the relevant information.